 I have two favorite ways to prepare the stalks.
 One way is to throw it in my food processor and pulse into smaller pieces to make broccoli rice.
 You can even toss some cauliflower in there and make a rice blend.
 The other is to shred the stalks to throw in a salad or slaw.

-I made a stew that called for peeled sweet and russet potatoes.
-So, I peeled my potatoes and made my stew.
+I made a stew that called for peeled sweet potatoes so, i peeled my potatoes and made my stew.
 But I was not going to throw out my peels, no way!
 The skin of the potato has more nutrients than the interior itself and is loaded with fiber and potassium.
 This recipe is a simple, awesome snack time treat and is almost free because you were probably going to throw your skins out anyway.
 This little trick helps reduce food waste and since these chips aren’t coming from a bag, you’ll be saving space in your trash can.

 Rinse, then dry your skins, drizzle with a little bit of avocado or coconut oil, sprinkle with sea salt and bake on 400 for 15-20 mins depending on your preference of crispness.
 You can even get adventurous if you like and sprinkle some cumin or paprika for extra flavor.